-1. A teacher who is scheduled to be laid off from a position in the secondary schools may bump a less senior teacher in her/his subject area silo if the bumping teacher is certified in the classification in the subject area silo into which he/she requests to bump.

-2. Any teacher involuntarily transferred to another subject area silo, who is scheduled to be laid off or is laid off from the new subject area silo, will have bumping rights based on her/his seniority to a position in the subject area silo from which he/she was involuntarily transferred and in which he/she is certified.
+- 1. A teacher who is scheduled to be laid off from a position in the secondary schools may bump a less senior teacher in her/his subject area silo if the bumping teacher is certified in the classification in the subject area silo into which they request to bump. - 2.
+Any teacher involuntarily transferred to another subject area silo, who is scheduled to be laid off or is laid off from the new subject area silo, will have bumping rights based on her/his seniority to a position in the subject area silo from which they were involuntarily transferred and in which they are certified.